-In his published works David Rose consistently pushes the boundaries of narrative.
-He seems dissatisfied with the linear drag of plot, its imposition on reality.
-His previous works include ‘Vault: an anti-novel’, and a vertiginous voyage through human lives in ‘Meridian: A Day in the Life with Incidental Voices’.
-The subtitles already tell the reader not to expect a straight-forward plot.
+In his published works David Rose consistently seems dissatisfied with the linear drag of plot, its imposition on reality.
+His previous books include ‘Vault: an anti-novel’, and a vertiginous blitz through through random human lives in ‘Meridian: A Day in the Life with Incidental Voices’.
+The subtitles already warn the reader not to expect a linear plot.

 It’s good to be forewarned.
-Reading David Rose fiction can be a bit like seeing a piece of modern art when your whole sensibility is accustomed to viewing landscape paintings.
+Reading David Rose fiction can be a bit like viewing a piece of modern concept art when your whole sensibility has become accustomed to viewing landscape paintings.

 For this collection Rose took some unpublished stories he was dissatisfied with, finding them too conventional.
 So he 'self-vandalised' the text with authorial comments.
-He calls this his 'interventionist technique’.
-The result is generally a 'glimpse in the life' style of story, with little plot, overlain with boldface comments which disrupt the text.
+He calls this his 'interventionist technique'.
+(I don't know to what extent others have used such a method before.)
+The result is generally a 'glimpse in the life' style of story with an overlayer of boldface comments which disrupt the text.

 The first glimpse is of an art gallery guard, the second of a man in a post office frenetically observing those before him in the queue.
 (We quickly learn he is armed and about to rob the place.)
 The third features a stoic entertainer at children's parties.
 The stories are written in short sentences, page-turning prose – nothing too obscure, no reaching for a dictionary.
 The interpolations become stumbling blocks, making the reader pause and reassess what's happening.
 I'd actually be perfectly happy reading the undisrupted story (i.e. ignoring the boldface comments as far as possible).
 It's fascinating to get such an intense focus on moments in mundane lives.

 The interpolations are like an added puzzle, stretching your brain into a different dimension, not always illuminating but casting a different light.